Corporate Governance

 Corporate Governance System

-Overview of corporate governance structure
+Overview of corporate governance system

 Institutional format Company with an Audit & Supervisory Board